JE-00/JE-00/README.md

 ---
 ## About me

+- I am part of the [Leaders of Tomorrow](http://lideresdelmanana.itesm.mx/) scholarship
-- 🔭 I’m currently working on [Cybersecurity TEC](https://linktr.ee/cybersecurity.mty) as Director of Social Responsibility.
+- 🔭 I’m currently working on [Cybersecurity TEC](https://linktr.ee/cybersecurity.mty) as Director of Social Responsibility
-- 🌱 I’m currently learning social engineering, networking and hacking.
+- 🌱 I’m currently learning social engineering, networking and hacking
-- 👯 I’m looking to collaborate on open source projects and bughunting.
+- 👯 I’m looking to collaborate on open source projects and bughunting
-- 🤔 I’m looking for help with web development wit a social project for [Cybersecurity TEC](https://linktr.ee/cybersecurity.mty).
+- 🤔 I’m looking for help with web development wit a social project for [Cybersecurity TEC](https://linktr.ee/cybersecurity.mty)
-- 💬 Ask me about my projects and plans, let's see if we can collaborate.
+- 💬 Ask me about my projects and plans, let's see how we can collaborate
 - 📫 How to reach me: <joseesquerra@protonmail.com>
-- 😄 Pronouns: He/His - Él
+- 😄 Soft skills:
+  -  Analysis and solution of problems
+  -  Lead and evaluate others
+  -  Empathy and flexibility
+  -  Support and teamwork
+  -  Structure and order
+-  Technical skills:
+-
 - ⚡ Fun fact: My favorite food is molletes and my least favorite food is picadillo.
 - 🥅 2022 Goals: Learn more about incident response and networking.